Alexandra Zaharias: History

+Just under two years after retiring, Zaharias died in St. Louis on December 15, 2024, at the age of 95.

 Alexandra School of Ballet

-Alexandra Zaharias is the founder and director of the Alexandra School of Ballet, a pre-professional ballet program established in 1949 in Saint Louis, Missouri.
+Zaharias was the founder and director of the Alexandra School of Ballet, a pre-professional ballet program established in 1949 in Saint Louis, Missouri.
 She was the director of the Missouri Concert Ballet prior to founding the Alexandra Ballet Company in 1984.
 That year, Alexandra Ballet received the first Astral Foundation Choreographers Award from the National Association for Regional Ballet.

-In 1949, Alexandra Zaharias first opened the Alexandra School of Ballet at Olive and Boyle in the city of St. Louis, Missouri.
+In 1949, Zaharias first opened the Alexandra School of Ballet at Olive and Boyle in the city of St. Louis, Missouri.
 Prior to 1949, there were few ballet schools or ballet teachers in St. Louis.
 Alexandra Zaharias went to New York to study at the School of American Ballet under George Balanchine after seeing legendary ballerina Alexandra Danilova dance Swan Lake at the Kiel Opera House.

-As the Artistic Director of Alexandra Ballet, she has overseen the production of more than 60 different ballets from classical to modern works.
-Since 1949, she has trained thousands of students in classical ballet and helped dozens of ballet dancers become professional dancers.
+As the artistic director of Alexandra Ballet, she oversaw the production of more than 60 different ballets from classical to modern works.
+From 1949 until 2022, she trained thousands of students in classical ballet and helped dozens of ballet dancers become professional dancers.

+Zaharias retired from teaching and closed the school on December 22, 2022.

 Alexandra Ballet students

-Students of Alexandra Zaharias have gone on to careers with many of the major ballet companies around the world, including: Alvin Ailey Dance, American Ballet Theatre, Ballet Hispanico, Basel Ballet (Switzerland), Charleston Ballet, Cincinnati Ballet, Dance Theatre of Harlem, Houston Ballet, Joffrey Ballet, Milwaukee Ballet, Verb Ballets, National Ballet of Canada, New York City Ballet, Pacific Northwest Ballet, Pennsylvania Ballet Theatre, Richmond Ballet, Royal Birmingham Ballet (UK), and San Francisco Ballet.
+Students of Zaharias have gone on to careers with many of the major ballet companies around the world, including: Alvin Ailey Dance, American Ballet Theatre, Ballet Hispanico, Basel Ballet (Switzerland), Charleston Ballet, Cincinnati Ballet, Dance Theatre of Harlem, Houston Ballet, Joffrey Ballet, Milwaukee Ballet, Verb Ballets, National Ballet of Canada, New York City Ballet, Pacific Northwest Ballet, Pennsylvania Ballet Theatre, Richmond Ballet, Royal Birmingham Ballet (UK), and San Francisco Ballet.